-Appendix A. Selected Competition Entries
+Appendix A. Selected competition entries

 In recognition of the effort that went into producing designs by the contest's participants, we have included several notable entries as an appendix to this paper.
-While it was not possible to include every submission, the judges would like to note that almost every entry considered had merit, and it was ultimately a difficult decision.
+While it was not possible to include every submission, the judges would like to note that almost every entry considered had merit, and selecting a winner was a difficult decision.

 Figure A1.
 'Sky Ranger', a submission by Teju Sankuratri.
 The proposed robot is bird inspired, and intended to track and combat deforestation.
+Content submission by Teju Sankuratri.
+Reproduced with permission.

 Figure A2.
 A robotic oyster used to filter/clean water, by Elizabeth Ivanova.
+Content submission by Elizabeth Ivanova.
+Reproduced with permission.

 Figure A3.
 Sea Urchin-inspired submission by 'The Robotineers'.
 The pictured design is intended to protect corals by removing problematic algae and secreting alkaline substances.
+Content submission by 'The Robotineers'.
+Reproduced with permission.